 If none of the role groups included with Exchange Server have the permissions you need, you can use the EAC to create a role group and add the roles that have the permissions you need.
 For your new role group, you'll need to:

-Select the roles you want to add to the role group.
+Select the roles you want to add.

 After you create the role group, you manage it like any other role group.

 If there's an existing role group that has some, but not all, of the permissions you need, you can copy it and then make changes to create a role group.
 Copying an existing role group lets you make changes to it without affecting the original role group.
 As part of copying the role group, you can add a new name and description, add and remove roles to and from the new role group, and add new members.
 When you create or copy a role group, you use the same dialog box that's shown in the preceding figure.

 Existing role groups can also be modified.
 You can add and remove roles from existing role groups, and add and remove members from it at the same time, using an EAC dialog box similar to the one in the preceding figure.
 By adding and removing roles to and from role groups, you turn on and off administrative features for members of that role group.